ecwws/lisabot/README.md

 a chat bot in go that requires source code modification or re-compilation every time you want to add functions to the bot.
 So I took different approach.

-Lisa Bot consistes three different components: Lisa Bot server, Lisa Bot Adapter, and Lisa Bot Responder.
+Lisa Bot consistes three different components: *Lisa Bot server*, *Lisa Bot Adapter*, and *Lisa Bot Responder*.

 In reality, Lisa Bot server is actually just a message dispatcher that acts as the middle man for adapters (connect to chat services) and responders